Mister Fantastic: Secret Invasion

-Mister Fantastic is at the Illuminati's meeting discussing the threat of the Skrulls when the Black Bolt with them is revealed to be a Skrull in disguise.

 Mister Fantastic and Hank Pym autopsy the body of the Skrull who impersonated Elektra (with Reed pretending to be seeing the corpse for the first time, thus keeping the secret of the Illuminati).
 After completing the dissection, Reed claims to have discovered the secret of how the Skrulls have been able to conceal their identities.
-Before he can elaborate, "Hank Pym" reveals himself to be a Skrull and shoots Richards with a weapon that leaves his elastic body in a state of disarray similar to Silly String.
-In Secret Invasion: Fantastic Four #1, it is shown that a Skrull assumed Reed's form to successfully ambush and capture Sue Richards, to facilitate an attack on the Fantastic Four's headquarters.
+Before he can elaborate, Pym reveals himself to be a Skrull imposter and shoots Reed with a weapon that leaves his elastic body in a state of disarray similar to Silly String.
+Reed is freed by Abigail Brand, and then travels with her to the Savage Land and uses a device to reveal all the Skrull invaders present.

-A conscious but still mostly shapeless Reed Richards is seen being forcibly stretched in all directions to cover the floor of a medium-sized arena aboard a Skrull ship, with all of the seats filled by Skrull onlookers.
-He is freed by Abigail Brand, and then travels with her to the Savage Land and uses a device to reveal all the Skrull invaders present.
-After helping the Avengers to defeat the imposters and return to New York, Reed aids the heroes and villains of Earth in their battle against the Skrulls.